cs4241-19a/a4-creativecoding/README.md

 2. function name(this) { }
 3. this.x = x;
 The only errors left are cammelcase errors and tab errors becasuse notepad++ is super weird about tabs vs spaces.
+I validated the html and css using the online websites that Prof. Roberts recommended http://jigsaw.w3.org/css-validator/ and https://validator.w3.org/.
+The only issue with validation was with the css validator where the import I am using for css from bootstrap gives some errors from how it was conpressed.
+Not something I can control.

 ## Technical Achievements
 - **IO Video Game**This is the primary technical achievement for this project.
 Multiple users can log in and battle each other.
 I used an IO package to do this, however designing the paths to pass data for all people concurrently